Parzivail-Modding-Team/docs/content-api.md

 	            .attachment(2, "scope", BlasterAttachmentFunction.DEFAULT_SCOPE, BlasterAttachmentCategory.SCOPE, "scope", null)
 				// And a repeater on layer 3.
 It does not have a visual model component.
 	            .attachment(3, "repeater", BlasterAttachmentFunction.ALLOW_AUTO, BlasterAttachmentCategory.INTERNAL_ORDNANCE_CONFIG)
-				// We'll layer 1 require an attachment, and by default the blaster
+				// We'll layer 1 require at least one attachment to be selected,
-				// will have the long barrel selected on layer 1 .required(1, "long_barrel")
+				// and by default the blaster will choose the long barrel .requireLayer(1, "long_barrel")
 	            .build()

 	    )